Here’s my list of where to get the best vegan breakfasts in Edinburgh to help you through Veganuary (updated 2023) …

-It’s take-away only for those visiting Black Rabbit, sweet and savoury baked goods specialist.
+It’s takeaway only for those visiting sweet and savoury baked goods specialist, Black Rabbit.
 But when the food is THIS good, who cares?
-I don’t think I was quite ready for number of options that Black Rabbit provide each day, their window is a delectable dream of cake stands bursting with cruffins (croissant/muffins), sweet pastries, and savoury snacks (I’ve recently tucked into 3 cheese and chutney pasties and ‘nae egg’ rolls).
+I don’t think I was quite ready for the number of options that Black Rabbit provide each day; their window is a delectable dream of cake stands bursting with cruffins (croissant/muffins), sweet pastries, and savoury snacks (I’ve recently tucked into 3 cheese and chutney pasties and ‘nae egg’ rolls).

 The Black Rabbit menu also has a daily selection of hot toasties (good god, try the cheese and bacon one!), lunchtime baguettes, and vegan sandwiches.

-Finally, if the supermarket offering of plastic-like vegan cheeses has left you struggling to remember what the original even tasted like, take a moment to purchases a few of their deli cheeses.
-My favourite – The Gorgonzola and spreadable ‘Chedder’.
+Finally, if the supermarket offering of plastic-like vegan cheeses have you teetering on self-destruction, take a moment to purchase a few of Black Rabbit’s deli cheeses.
+My favourite – The Gorgonzola and spreadable ‘Cheddar’.

 Loudons vegan pancakes

 Loudons used to be one of my favourite places for vegan breakfast in Edinburgh city!
 With 2 venues (one between Tollcross and Fountain Bridge, and one just down from Waverley Train Station), they had both east and west Edinburgh covered.
 When I first worked on this post back in 2019, their menu was bursting with vegan options.
 However, they’ve cut back their offering a lot and their days of vegan eggs are long gone, replaced by a standard breakfast and vegan bramble pancakes.
 Sad times.
 Check out Loudon’s vegan menu offering.